 By Swarnim Jain Apr.
 03, 2020

-I planned to use 2020 to go all guns blazing on “Project Me”.
+I planned to use quarantined living to go all guns blazing on “Project Me”.
 I zealously attended every online fitness class, gorged down pending reads, and even excitedly brewed my own Dalgona coffee… only to find myself exhausted, sad, and sapped.

 On the evening of March 22, 2020 when our nation tuned in to hear our Prime Minister announce a 21-day lockdown in the wake of the coronavirus pandemic, the atmosphere was charged.
 Amidst the panic-buying and confusion, we were forced to reassess what the next few weeks or even months might look like.
 While my anxiety about the world’s collective future was definitely peaking, a small part of me saw a silver lining in this scary situation.
 21 days of staying in?
 21 days to tick some things off my long-pending to-do list?
 Bring it on.